Kristen has been writing for over 30 years. She graduated from UCF with a B.A. in English-Creative Writing.

 Ngũgĩ wa Thiong'o's Weep Not, Child, his first novel, was written during his time at Makerere University.
 He penned it under the name James Ngũgĩ.
-At this time, his native country Kenya was just breaking out from being under British rule, as it had been since the late 19th Century.
-For his first 25 years, Thiong’o only knew Kenyan life the manner it was through the capacity of British influence as a subject of the Empire.
+At this time, his native country Kenya was just breaking out from being under British rule, as it had been since the late 19th century.
+For his first 25 years, Thiong’o only knew Kenyan life in the way it was through the capacity of British influence as a subject of the Empire.

 Aime Cesaire defines colonialism as “the baleful projected shadow of a form of civilization which, at a certain point in its history, finds itself obligated, for internal reasons, to extent to a world scale the competition of its antagonist economies” (From Discourse on Colonialism) It is like a life or death, large scale game of Risk; the more countries one controls, the more resources they have to take on their opponents for world domination.
 And resources they were, for all the colonized countries and their people were viewed under the equation “colonization=thingification” (Cesaire, From Discourse on Colonization).

-To be able to achieve any success in Britain’s’ Kenya, one must be able to speak the language of ruling country.
-Thought the entire book is written in English, we come to understand that the financially poor and untrained Kenyans primarily speak in Gikuyu, their native tongue.
+To be able to achieve any success in Britain's Kenya, one must be able to speak the language of the ruling country.
+Though the entire book is written in English, we come to understand that the financially poor and untrained Kenyans primarily speak in Gikuyu, their native tongue.
 We learn through Njoroge “It was in Standard IV that they began to learn English” (Thiong’o 47).
 This makes reaching Standard IV a huge achievement for him.
-Those that do business with the Englishmen, like Jacobo already speak the vernacular.
-From numerous conversations we’ve see him have with Mr. Howlands and because of his education, he can speak it well.
+Those that do business with the Englishmen, like Jacobo, already speak the vernacular.
+From numerous conversations we’ve seen him have with Mr. Howlands and because of his education, he can speak it well.
 Ngotho can speak it somewhat; as he works for Mr. Howlands.
 It is through this that the colonists are indoctrinating the people of Kenya; by teaching them the language of the colonist.

 Yet, the British do not wish to learn to speak the native tongue of the country.
 One of Ngotho’s duties on the shamba is to “manage the farm laborers” (Thiong’o 31).
 When the strike happens, the white men need to bring Jacobo in to speak to the strikers.
 As Fanon points out, “For colonialism, this vast continent was the haunt of savages” (On National Culture).
 In the colonists’ minds, why would they ever want to even try to learn the dialect of a civilization they view as inferior?
 You could say that they see themselves improving their lives by imposing the language of the “superior British people.”

-Njoroge is able to do quite well though the lower grades and makes it to high school.
-He is the only one of his village to do so.
-This is even over Mwihaki, Jacobo’s daughter, who, for all the privilege she has being the of the chief’s family, only qualifies for “teaching training school” (Thiong’o 115).
+Njoroge is able to do quite well through the lower grades and makes it to high school.
+He is the only one in his village to do so.
+This is even over Mwihaki, Jacobo’s daughter, who, for all the privilege she has being of the chief’s family, only qualifies for “teaching training school” (Thiong’o 115).
 So proud are the villagers that they collectively come up with the money to send him.
 In him, they see hope of being able to make it in the world of the colonist.
-“He was no longer the son of Ngotho but son of the land” (Thiong’o 116).
+“He was no longer the son of Ngotho but son of the land,” (Thiong’o 116).

 Njoroge and Mwihaki are both attempting to be good Christians.
 We see them talk many times about the Bible and what God’s will is for them.
 They attend church on a fairly regular basis, as we are shown a number of times when they are home.
 We also learn that church services are part of school life.
 We are even shown that they even go to a service that requires them to go through the woods during an extremely tense period of the Mau Mau uprising, where being stopped without the proper identification paperwork meant death, as it did for their unfortunate former teacher, Isaka.
 Yet Njoroge’s faith was strong, as “he trusted God to carry him through” (Thiong’o 110).